 Dennis M. O’Brien is Councilman-At-Large for the City of Philadelphia.
-He is a lifelong Philadelphian, public servant and advocate for individuals with disabilities, health care policy and public safety issues.
-He is dedicated and determined to making Philadelphia a better and safer place to live, work and visit.
+He is a lifelong Philadelphian, public servant and tireless advocate for justice, public safety and individuals with disabilities.
+Since joining City Council in 2012, Councilman O’Brien has passed legislation and moved initiatives to make

 Prior to serving in City Council, he served as a State Representative for more than 30 years.
 During the 2007-2008 legislative session, he was elected by his peers to serve as Speaker of the House.
 Serving as the first ever minority party Speaker in Pennsylvania’s history, he passed meaningful government and criminal justice reforms and enacted the state’s first-ever Autism insurance legislation.